General Refund Guidlelines

 - Any other activity that is categorized as “academically related”

 Students wishing to officially withdraw from SDI should notify Student Services.
-The date of determination for official withdrawals will be the date the student initiates the withdrawal process.
+The date of determination for official withdrawals will be the date the student initiates the withdrawal process or the date indicated as the final day of the term if they are providing advance notice to withdraw after courses are completed.
 For quality improvement and reporting purposes, SDI may request information from the student regarding their decision to withdraw.

 1-6 Week Course